Anil-py/Anilk.github.io/Data Cleaning and Manipulation.md

     FROM tripdata
     GROUP BY 1, 2, 3, 4, 5, 6, 7)

-Tableu public and spreadsheet was used for visualisation.
+Tableu public and spreadsheet were used for visualisation.